Cookie Gilchrist: Career

 Gilchrist was named to the Bills' Wall of Fame during the team's home game on October 29, 2017, against the Oakland Raiders.

 Career regular season statistics

 After football

 In 1974, Gilchrist founded the United Athletes Coalition of America to help former football players adjust to life after retirement.
 In 1975, he booked Marvin Gaye, Ike & Tina Turner, and Taveres for a benefit concert at Maple Leaf Gardens in Toronto.

+Gilchrist had numerous feuds with the people he worked with during his football career.
+It has been stated that he refused entry into the Canadian Football Hall of Fame because he did not believe he was paid well enough for his service, while other sources contend that Gilchrist rejected the honor due to how he was treated in the past.
+However, Gilchrist stated that he did not turn down the Hall, stating the following in 2010: